Statcounter

 Work was great, everything was going to finally be OK, he convinced his mom.
 Chris felt that she needed to die in peace rather than be burdened with needless worry in the process.
 A white lie, but a lie that he, and the doctors, felt necessary.

 After separating, not long after moving to New Orleans, Chris and Angela’s marriage came to an end.
-The final page in what was once a promising, loving life together.
-The final page of their story was notarized and signed by both, along with the lawyers and a judge.
+The final chapter and page in, what was once, a promising, loving life together.
+The final footnote to their story was notarized and signed by both, along with the lawyers and a parish judge.

-“Irreconcilable differences.
+“...Irreconcilable differences.
 Hah!”
 He thought.
 She’d been cheating on him.
 He was no angel either.
-He spent long and late hours elsewhere as well.
+He spent long and late hours elsewhere as well towards the end.

 Quite simply, this was a couple who began their journey with such promise and love who slowly drifted apart.
 A long goodbye of sorts.

 Upon returning to his roots as a field reporter, Chris’ assent moved at a staggeringly slow pace at best.
-He lived in the back of a repair shop in a rented 10X12 room that he fashioned a home as best he could.
+He lived in the back of a repair shop in a rented cottage that he'd previously used for storage.
+A tiny space that he fashioned a home as best he could.
 He initially did so to hide and regroup.

 As the rain unrelentingly poured from the sky, Chris sat on a lonely, dark sidewalk tonight; his mind drifted momentarily to a time where he last remembered being happy.

-“Hey, I gotta introduce you to one of the coolest fuckin’ chicks I know Chris…she’s like one of the guys, only she’s a girl!”
-Scott exclaimed.
+“...Hey, I gotta introduce you to one of the coolest fuckin’ chicks I know, Chris…she’s like one of the guys, only she’s a girl!”
+Scott exclaimed. "...she's got big boobs," Scott joked.

 They sat in a suburban chain restaurant & bar where Scott’s friend, Erin, worked.